couchbase/go-slab/README.md

 # Concurrency

-The Arena returned from NewSlabArena() is not concurrency safe.
+The Arena returned from NewArena() is not concurrency safe.

-See the SynchronizedArena() helper function to easily "wrap" an Arena with sync.Mutex protection.
+Please use your own locking.

 # Rules